flow/flow-codemod/transforms/strict-type-args/README.md

 ###### KNOWN ISSUES

-1. jscodeshift uses currently uses Babel 5, which fails to parse certain JS idioms.
+1. jscodeshift currently uses Babel 5, which fails to parse certain JS idioms.
 Files that fail to parse will not be transformed, unfortunately.

 2. The Flow and Babel 5 parsers sometimes disagree on the position of expressions